bongnv/bongnv.com/posts/2021-02-11-preparing-for-system-design-interview.md

 #### Start with a simple solution

-In my experience, lots of candidates start with a sophisticated solution which ended up confusing themselves.
-They usually struggled to implement it let alone to explain the solution to the interviewer.
-Therefore, I keep always remind my candidates to start with a simple approach first and then expand to solve a complex problem.
+In my experience, lots of candidates start with a sophisticated solution which ended up confusing themselves let alone the interviewer.
+They usually struggles to implement it and to explain the solution to the interviewer.
+Therefore, I always keep reminding my candidates to start with a simple approach first and then expand to solve a complex problem.
 This approach is actually practical when we start with MVP and then adding more functionalities later.

-Just to be clear, I don't suggest proposing a simple solution only as the world problem is usually more complicated due to business constraints.
-However, evolving from a simple solution to complex one demonstrate critical thinking skill much better.
+Just to be clear, I don't suggest ending with a simple solution as the world problem is usually more complicated due to business constraints.
+However, evolving from a simple solution to a more complex one could demonstrate the critical thinking skill much better.

 #### Give reasons always

 One mistake that I usually see from candidates is to give a technical choice without giving any specific reason.
-An example is that one adds a cache and saying that it's used for caching data without considering whether there is a performance benefit.
-This won't help the interviewer to address your experience or knowledge on the given stack.
-Instead, it may create a bad impression that you're naming the stack and just copying the answer.
+An example is that one adds a cache and saying that it's used for caching data without considering whether there is a performance benefit or experience impact.
+As a result, this won't help the interviewer to address your experience nor knowledge on the given stack.
+Furthermore, it may create a bad impression that you're naming the stack and just copying the answer from somewhere else.

 #### Consider trade-off

-Selecting the right stack or architecture is good but it's always better if you can provide the comparison with any alternative solution and explaining the trade-off.
-I believe this should show off your experience and deep understanding of the stack.
-As a result, it can increase your score significantly.
+Selecting the right stack or architecture at the beginning is good but it's always better if you can provide the comparison with any alternative solution and the trade-off.
+I believe this should show off your experience and deep understanding of the stack and increase your score significantly.
 For example, instead of just saying that using a queue for an asynchronous job, you can compare it with a synchronous solution and share the compromise that has to be made.

 Those are some tips that I find useful.
 Of course, it's important to have a wide range of knowledge about different types of technology stacks.
-Having research about the company is also good to understand the tech-stack and so you can learn about it in advance.
-Good luck with your interview!
+Having research about the company in advance is also good to understand the tech-stack.
+Happy practicing and good luck with your interview!